 You can also use landscaping to conserve home energy.
 You may want to trim back trees or shrubs that block light and sun heat from your house unless you live in a hot zone.
 In that case, you may want to plant shade producing trees.

 Heating water is actually a huge energy drain and this reflects in your energy bill.
 Lower the thermostat on your hot water heater to 120 degrees Fahrenheit.
 This is also great for preventing burns in houses with children.
 Whether it is taking a shorter shower, or washing your laundry on cold water, heating less water will equal significant energy and electricity bill savings.

 12. Energy Star

-Replace old appliances with Energy Star Appliances for big savings on regular use.
+Replace old appliances with Energy Star Appliances.
+New energy-efficient appliances off really big annual savings on regular use.

 13. Use Energy In Non Peak Hours

 See if OhmConnect, a startup that created a unique system to pay users to save energy during peak hours, is available in your area.
 Off-peak hours puts less strain on the utility companies and energy grids.

 14. The Correct Burner

 Use the smaller burner on your stove when you are using a smaller pan because it uses less energy than larger ones.

 When you replace your roof, chose roofing tiles that conserve energy through material and color choice.
 This way for how to lower electricity bill need not cost you any extra and only needs to be done when you are replacing your roof anyway.